kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * Check if cluster autoscaler is up and running.
 In version 0.5 and later, it periodically publishes the kube-system/cluster-autoscaler-status config map.
 Check last update time annotation.
 It should be no more than 3 min (usually 10 sec old).

 * Check in the above config map if cluster and node groups are in the healthy state.
 If not, check if there are unready nodes.
+If some nodes appear unready despite being Ready in the Node object, check `resourceUnready` count.
+If there are any nodes marked as `resourceUnready`, it is most likely a problem with the device driver failing to install a new resource (e.g. GPU). `resourceUnready` count is only available in CA version 1.24 and later.

 If both the cluster and CA appear healthy: